M074554N/transactional-email-microservice/readme.md

 ## About The App

-This app is simple transactional email microservice built using Laravel 5.8 and Vue.js 2, a coding challenge for [Takeaway.com](http://takeaway.com).
-The requirements were to build a microservice that is horizontaly scaleable with the ability to use more than one email service (The main service and other fallbacks).
+This app is simple transactional email microservice built using Laravel 5.8 and Vue.js 2, it's based on a coding challenge for a food delivery company.
+The requirements were to build a microservice that is horizontaly scaleable with the ability to use more than one email service (One as the main service and other fallbacks).

 ## Install Instructions

--   Download the repo using git clone or just click the download button on the top right side
+-   Clone the repo
--   Navigate to the repo folder and run the following commands using the command line
+-   Navigate to the repo folder and run the following commands:

 ```
 composer install